litesync/uv_callback/README.md

 # Requirement

-For uv_callback to work you must not use uv_async handles in the same loops that use uv_callback.
+⚠️ For `uv_callback` to work you must **NOT** use `uv_async` handles in the same loops that use `uv_callback`!

-This requirement applies to the [last commit](https://github.com/litesync/uv_callback/commit/f9e54ca561e40cb61398534c3b069c800c537a41) that ensures that the order of calls will be preserved.
+This requirement applies to the [this commit](https://github.com/litesync/uv_callback/commit/f9e54ca561e40cb61398534c3b069c800c537a41) that ensures that the order of calls will be preserved.

 If you want to use uv_async handles with uv_callback, use the [previous commit](https://github.com/litesync/uv_callback/commit/f19aba8b9c21f860f9e00fd5654baa6aeff81a76).
 It preserves the order of calls only within a single callback handle, not globally.